Ahousaht First Nation: Hereditary system

 The Oo-in-mitis seat is currently vacant.

-A person is also appointed to the official role of welcoming visitors. Ḥaayuupinuuł (Bill Keitlah, Jr.) currently serves that role as a Ha’ilth for the Ahousaht.
-Keitlah Jr. acquired the seat from his father, Bill Keitlah, Sr., in 2004.
+A person is also appointed to the official role of welcoming visitors. Ḥaayuupinuuł (Bill Keitlah Jr.) currently serves that role as a ḥaw̓ił for the Ahousaht.
+Keitlah Jr. acquired the seat from his father, Bill Keitlah Sr., in 2004.

 In the case of Kelthsmaht, the beach keeper (welcoming person) was appointed or had a t̓iquwił.
-He is Kanupiit (Rocky Titian).
+He is Kanupiit (Steven Titian).